 By the late 1800s, department stores will hold a solid place in the world.
 Smaller stores found in towns will grow in size to match their increasing population, eventually requiring their own department stores as they evolve into cities.

-There will be one of these department stores when you arrive in the city, Abby.
+There will be one of these department stores when you arrive in the city, Amy.
 Maybe you and spinster aunt will decide to go to the theatre as well, perhaps to see a Shakespearean play.

 And now you know.